WGRF: Beautiful music

 Over the years, WGRF was owned by the Taft Television and Radio Company, Rich Communications, Mercury Radio Communications and Citadel Broadcasting, a forerunner to current owner Cumulus Media.
-Mercury Radio separated WGRF from WGR AM in 1995 when it bought WGRF from Rich Communications, which in turn retained WGR until selling it to Mercury Communications two years later.
+Mercury Radio separated WGRF from WGR AM in 1995 when it bought WGRF from Rich Communications, which in turn retained WGR until selling it to Sinclair Broadcast Group two years later.

 Top 40 and AOR

 In 1973, the station became WGRQ with a Top 40 format known as "Super Q".
 Its main competition was legendary Top 40 powerhouse WKBW 1520 AM.
 Not all radios at the time had FM reception, but WGRQ offered the hits in FM stereo.
 Led by Program Director JJ Jordan, Station Manager William Austin, and a 24-hour live staff, the station shot to the top 4 in the crowded Buffalo market for about two years.

 In 1975, flipped to album rock, rebranding as "Q-FM 97", and then as "97 Rock WGRQ-FM".
 The original "97 Rock" era featured Program Director and DJ John McGhan.
 By the early 1980s, the station had largely entrenched itself into a styling and format that came to be associated with the nascent classic rock format.